Zhouzhou928/tech-industry-financial-analysis/README.md

 The core objective is to evaluate and compare the financial health, profitability, and operational efficiency of these firms through quantitative analysis of key accounting metrics, while establishing industry benchmarks to contextualize individual company performance.

+## Project Objective
+The primary goal of this project is to apply foundational financial accounting and data analytics skills (learned in ACC102) to conduct a structured, data-driven analysis of major tech industry players.
+Specific objectives include:
+1. To extract and process reliable financial data from a professional database (WRDS Compustat) to ensure analytical accuracy.
+2. To calculate and interpret core financial ratios (profitability, leverage, growth) to assess the financial performance of AAPL, MSFT, GOOGL, AMZN, and META.
+3. To establish industry average benchmarks for the 2015-2023 period to enable meaningful cross-company comparison.
+4. To visualize financial trends and relationships through intuitive charts, making complex financial data accessible and interpretable.
+5. To build an interactive Streamlit dashboard that allows for customizable exploration of the analyzed data, demonstrating practical application of data visualization skills.

 ## Project Background
 The analysis is built on financial data extracted from the WRDS Compustat database, a trusted source for institutional financial research.
 The 9-year time frame (2015-2023) allows for the observation of long-term trends, including market fluctuations, post-pandemic recovery, and strategic shifts within the tech industry.
 This project addresses the need for data-driven insights into how major tech firms perform across critical financial dimensions relative to each other and the broader industry average.